 The process was premiered in 1952, with the ultra-wide picture accompanied by multi-track surround sound.
 It was a huge success: audiences loved the immersive experience and sense of involvement Cinerama gave them.
 However, the process of projecting Cinerama movies was complex, expensive, and required specialised equipment, which prevented the system from being installed in more than a handful of theatres.

 Widescreen cinema would not become widely used until a few years later, with the introduction of CinemaScope in 1953 and Todd-AO in 1955.
 Both these methods used single projectors, making installation cheaper and easier.
 After only 10 years, Cinerama fell out of use.
 The last movie filmed in true 3-strip Cinerama was How the West Was Won in 1963.

-When the museum opened Pictureville Cinema in 1992, the view was taken that Cinerama should be preserved and made available to a wider audience, and provisions were made to install a 3-strip Cinerama system.
+When the National Science and Media Museum opened Pictureville Cinema in 1992, we believed Cinerama should be preserved and made available to a wider audience.
+Provisions were made to install a 3-strip Cinerama system.

 The first Cinerama screening in Bradford took place on 16 June 1993.
 The film was This is Cinerama, a 115-minute montage of scenes designed to showcase the potential of the format, which was nominated for an Academy Award in 1953.